charlielobster/CUDA_NekRS/README.md

 2. Double-check CUDA Toolkit Version and path preferences.
 Then, source the script.

-        # double-check Toolkit Version and paths, then source the changes
+        # double-check Toolkit Version and paths
         # cd to the folder containing CUDA_NekRS_var.sh
+        # then, source the changes
         . ./CUDA_NekRS_vars.sh

 4. This printenv command: